swiftlang/swift-evolution/proposals/0528-noncopyable-continuation.md

 ## Summary

 We propose `Continuation<Success, Failure>`, a noncopyable continuation type that makes double-resume a compile-time error and missing-resume a guaranteed runtime trap, with no allocations and no atomic operations on the fast path.
 By leveraging move-only semantics and consuming methods, Continuation closes the safety gap between `UnsafeContinuation` and `CheckedContinuation` without paying for runtime checks.
+Testing....

 ## Motivation